outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - 'why does x happen' indicates a need for a 'cause' index ('cause' is the object being sought)

     - structural similarity of logistical resource allocation & search path-finding problem
-      - allocating efficiencies & investments in various processes (like building, indexing info, moving resources, allocating resources to operate on resources)
+      - allocating efficiencies & investments in various processes (like building, indexing info, moving resources, checking values, allocating resources to operate on resources)
       - preparing resources & resource distribution based on foreseeable requirements
       - allocating constants/variables where variation is predicted or occurs on demand
       - integrating attributes, functions, & objects at optimal interaction level (truck, package bundles by neighborhood, traffic - query pattern/type, info connections/abstraction)